Triangle Maintenance - Dealing With the Hand in the Collar: A BJJ Tutorial

 The "Hand in the Collar" Pass

 You've set up a textbook triangle choke, and you're all set to finish the triangle on your (possibly much larger) opponent.
-Unfortunately, your opponent has other plans, and reaches their free hand into your collar, thumb up, not only bearing down considerable weight on your neck, but also torquing your hips out of alignment with your shoulders, making it virtually impossible to hold on to the triangle.
+Unfortunately, your opponent has other plans.
+They reach their free hand into your collar, thumb up, not only bearing down considerable weight on your neck but also torquing your hips out of alignment with your shoulders, making it virtually impossible to hold on to the triangle.
 Even worse, your guard is now child's play to pass!

 Here are three ways to deal with this guard pass, all centered on a very simple concept you can internalize right away.
 This can help you quickly turn the tables on a much bigger, stronger guard passer, or, at the very least, frustrate them to no end.
 For more technical options to escape the triangle, visit here.

 Here's the first technique at its core, and one you absolutely have to be good at if you're going to prevent this very common guard pass (and you're not insanely flexible).
 Your partner is going to be reaching their hand into your collar, attempting to bring your knee to your nose.
 This immediately threatens your hip/shoulder alignment, as mentioned previously, but also can result in your spine being stacked on itself, all while you're being choked!

 Trying to attack this at the hand of your opponent is futile, as their leverage is going to be far too great.
 However, there's a very simple solution to this: push up on their elbow.
 This will instantly take your opponent's pressure away while compromising their base.
 Once you've gotten the elbow up, it is easy for you to sit up and scoot away, creating the space you need to fully recover your guard.
 Remember, this might just create enough space for you to put into practice some of the guard maintenance concepts, but that's all you need to survive here.

 Following Up on the Elbow Push With a Finish or Two